Russia's leading social network banned by "mistake"

 VKontakte (www.vk.com), Europe's largest homegrown social network with 210 million registered users, was put overnight on a "black list" of sites barred from distributing content inside Russia.
 Hours later, the ban was lifted.

-The company's founder Pavel Durov has clashed with the authorities in the past for providing a forum for opposition activists to organize protests against Putin.
+The company's founder Pavel Durov has clashed with the authorities in the past for providing a forum for opposition activists to organise protests against Putin.

 "This happened by mistake," said Vladimir Pikov, a spokesman for Roskomnadzor, the state communications regulator.